MrEbbinghaus/InphimaHelperCoordinator/README.md

 #### Step 7:
 run

 If this runs without any warning the server is up.
-Visit `localhost:8000` with your favourite webbrowser.
+Visit `localhost:8000` with your favorite web browser.
 ```bash
 python3 manage.py runserver
 ```